-Beads?
+Mardi Gras beads?
 No longer content with a long strand, we want giant, honking big beads that blink.

 We are much more inclined to get excited about a clever addition to the line-ups than about a new throw (think 610 Stompers, my favorite marching group).